vuejs/v2.vuejs.org/src/v2/cookbook/packaging-sfc-for-npm.md

 export default component;
 ```

-Notice the first line directly imports your SFC, and the last line exports it unchanged.
-As indicated by the comments in the rest of the code, the wrapper provides an `install` function for Vue, then attempts to detect Vue and automatically install the component.
+Notice the first line directly imports your SFC, and the last line exports it with an `install` function attached.
+As indicated by the comments in the rest of the code, the wrapper simply provides that `install` function for Vue, then attempts to detect Vue and automatically install the component.
 With 90% of the work done, it's time to sprint to the finish!

 ### How do I configure the Rollup build?